 Real estate agents are essential when buying or selling a property.
-Selling real estate can be a lucrative career, but it takes hard work and determination to scale your earnings.
+Selling real estate can be a lucrative career.
+It takes hard work and determination to scale your earnings.
 If money is the main motivation for being a real estate agent then you’ll be utterly disappointed.

-Understanding how real estate agents are paid and how they make money before becoming one ensures you go into it fully aware of what to expect as well as how to grow in the profession.
-Real estate agents have to work under a broker, and it is the brokerage company they work under that pays them.
+Understanding how real estate agents are paid, how they make money, and how much they make is important.
+Find out before becoming one ensures you go into it fully aware.
+It’ll help you know what to expect as well as how to grow in the profession.
+Real estate agents have to work under a broker.
+And it is the brokerage company they work under that pays them.

 Understanding commissions in real estate

-Every buyer or seller who works with a realtor has to pay a real estate commission upon a successful sale or purchase of a property.
+Every buyer or seller who works with a realtor has to pay a real estate commission.
+That fee is paid upon a successful close of the purchase of a property.

-Brokers spend more time in training than real estate agents and take on more responsibility and legal liability.
+Brokers spend more time in training than real estate agents, take on more responsibility and legal liability.
 Upon graduation, a broker can start a brokerage firm or work independently.
 Real estate agents don’t have this option.
 Realtors have to work “under” a broker.

-All the commissions paid by the client are processed through the escrow company and then go directly to a broker who then pays the real estate agent.
+All the commissions paid by the client are processed through the escrow company.
+Then those commissions go directly to a broker.
+The broker actually pays the real estate agent.

 How do brokers pay real estate agents?

-Depending on the amount of the split that the agent pays, the cost of obtaining sign rentals, advertising, and running the brokerage office may be paid for through the share that the realtor pays with their percentage.
+The brokerage office may be paid for through the share that the realtor pays.
+The costs of obtaining sign rentals, advertising, and running the office may come from that split.
 Those fees will be taken out of the commission before the real estate agent is paid.

 At times, there isn’t much left after these deductions.
 However, agents who obtain high sales numbers usually go home with a larger commission.
-Some agents will pay a “desk fee” which can include the actual desk the agent works at, office staff and supplies.
-Therefore, the commission real estate agents take home will depend on the total amount of sales they bring, the years of experience, and their negotiation powers.
+Some agents will pay a “desk fee.”
+A desk fee can include the actual desk the agent works at, office staff and supplies.
+Therefore, the commission real estate agents take home will depend.
+It will be factored with the total amount of sales they bring in, the years of experience, and their negotiation powers.

 Who pays real estate agents?